-Should you require any further information in this regard then please do not hesitate to contact the Head of Academy, Mr D. Buckley, to discuss these changes further.
+Should you require any further information in this regard then please do not hesitate to contact the Principal, Mr D. Buckley, to discuss these changes further.
 A useful guide is also available on our website.

-Extensive work has occurred at Kirk Balk over the past three years with regards to keeping attendance in line with national figures.
-Students now come to school as regularly as those that do nationally.
-Overall, our attendance has been strong over the past 4 years.
+Continued work has occurred at Kirk Balk over the past three years with regards to keeping attendance in line with national figures.
+Students now come to school as regularly as those nationally.
+Overall, our attendance has been stable over the past 4 years.